NEWSLabNTU/carla-autoware-demo/README.md

 running the Carla and the other running the manual controller.
 Both machines are reachable to each other through Zenoh network.

+This demo heavily uses binaries packed in Docker containers.
+You can refer to this [repo](https://github.com/NEWSLabNTU/dockerfiles) to find the source Dockerfiles.

 ## Host 1: CARLA Simulator

 Run CARLA simulator.